salehiac/OpenBallBot-RL/Readme.md

 ## Warning!

 Omniwheels are simulated using capsules with anisotropic friction.
-This requires a fix that is not (yet) part of the official Mujoco release.
-Therefore, you **must** apply the provided patch to your clone of mujoco and build both Mujoco and the python bindings from source.
+This requires a fix that is not (yet) part of the official MuJoCo release.
+Therefore, you **must** apply the provided patch to your clone of MuJoCo and build both MuJoCo and the python bindings from source.

 For more information, see [This discussion](https://github.com/google-deepmind/mujoco/discussions/2517).